-In the Multiple Regression procedure in Statgraphics (and most other full-featured software packages), you can choose the stepwise variable selection option and then specify the method as "Forward" or "Backward," and also specify threshold values for F-to-enter and F-to-remove.
+In the multiple regression procedure in Statgraphics (and most other full-featured software packages), you can choose the stepwise variable selection option and then specify the method as "Forward" or "Backward," and also specify threshold values for F-to-enter and F-to-remove.
 (You can also specify "None" for the method--which is the default setting--in which case it just performs a straight multiple regression using all the variables.)
 The program then proceeds automatically.
 Under the forward method, at each step, it enters the variable with the largest F-to-enter statistic, provided that this is greater than the threshold value for F-to-enter.
 When there are no variables left to enter whose F-to-enter statistics are above the threshold, it checks to see whether the F-to-remove statistics of any variables added previously have fallen below the F-to-remove threshold.
 If so, it removes the worst of them, and then tries to continue.
 It finally stops when no variables either in or out of the model have F-statistics on the wrong side of their respective thresholds.
-The backward method is similar in spirit, except it starts with all variables in the model and sucessively removes the variable with the smallest F-to-remove statistic, provided that this is less than the threshold value for F-to-remove.
+The backward method is similar in spirit, except it starts with all variables in the model and successively removes the variable with the smallest F-to-remove statistic, provided that this is less than the threshold value for F-to-remove.

 Whenever a variable is entered, its new F-to-remove statistic is initially the same as its old F-to-enter statistic, but the F-to-enter and F-to-remove statistics of the other variables will generally all change.
 (Similarly, when a variable is removed, its new F-to-enter statistic is initially the same as its old F-to-remove statistic.)
 Until the F-to-enter and F-to-remove statistics of the other variables are recomputed, it is impossible to tell what the next variable to enter or remove will be.
 Hence, this process is myopic, looking only one step forward or backward at any point.
 (Return to top of page)